vedph/pythia/doc/components.md

 Note that the sentence ends are detected by looking at the full original text, as looking at the single tokens, even when unfiltered, might not be enough; tokens which become empty when filtered would be skipped, and tokens and sentence-end markers might be split between two text nodes, e.g. `<hi>test</hi>.` where the stop is located in a different text node.

 ## Token Filters

+Token filters.
+Each tokenizer can have any number of such filters.

 ### File System Cache Supplier Token Filter